 Management has included in Parts I and II of this Form 10-Q, including in its MD&A, statements that are forward-looking statements.
 In some cases, you can identify these statements by forward-looking words such as "may," "might," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "predict," "potential," "target," "goal" or "continue," and the negative of these terms and other comparable terminology.
 These forward-looking statements, which are subject to known and unknown risks, uncertainties and assumptions about us, may include projections of our future financial performance based on our growth strategies, business plans and initiatives and anticipated trends in our business.
 These statements are only predictions based on our current expectations and projections about future events.
-There are important factors that could cause our actual results, level of activity, performance or achievements expressed or implied by the forward-looking statements.
+There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements expressed or implied by the forward-looking statements.
 These factors include, but are not limited to, those discussed in our Form 10-K under the caption "Risk Factors," including the following: